 These examples are not based on actual customers and should not be taken as advice or the most appropriate course of action in similar situations.

-Investment choices for taking pension savings all in one go
+Taking pension savings all in one go

 If you are intending to take all of your pension savings as a lump sum (of which, 25% is tax-free) and your chosen pension date is approaching, you may want to consider lower risk funds that invest in cash or deposits.
 The funds available to you will depend on the product you bought.
 This information can be found on our fund factsheets.